kvvloten/samba_integrations/README.md

 Setup details are in README [here](privacyidea/README.md)

+## Openvpn with Privacyidea MFA and Samba authorization

+OpenVPN setup with Privacyidea MFA authentication and Samba LDAP authorization based on nested group membership.

+This requires the above Privacyidea setup.

+Setup details are in README [here](openvpn_privacyidea/README.md)

 ## Password notifier

 Send notification and warning mails to your users about password expiry